 As part of our ‘Other Faiths Week’ we have been learning about Judaism and the festival of Hanukkah.

 Dinosaurs has been an ongoing focus in Nursery due to a huge interest from the children!
 We even had dinosaurs frozen in ice that we investigated to find out the most effective way of freeing them.

 We have been learning lots of Nursery rhymes this term.
 Some well known and some a little more unfamiliar to the children.
 Our favourites have been: Miss Polly had a Dolly, Twinkle Twinkle, Hey Diddle Diddle and Incy Wincy.
 Sing these with your child and see how many they can remember.
 Learning Nursery Rhymes is an extremely important starting point to learning to read and write!

 We are all starting to get very excited as we have entered Advent, getting ready for Christmas and celebrating Jesus’s birthday.
 We are celebrating Advent with our daily Advent prayers and learning the story of the very first Christmas.
 We are also preparing by making Christmas crafts and learning lots of Christmas songs!
-The children can’t wait to sing them for you!
+We hope that you enjoyed our Christmas performance!

 Within Nursery we follow the Early Years Foundation Stage Curriculum 2008.
 The curriculum has seven areas of learning these are; Communication and Language, Personal Social and Emotional Development, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts.

 We believe that parents and/or carers play a vital role in their child’s education.
 We hope to work in partnership with you – we will support your efforts at home and provide opportunities for you to engage in your children’s education in school.

 Click on the link below to see the ways we do this.